sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/04-Proxy-Repositories.md

 The final resolver is `my-maven-proxy-releases`.
 This repository is a proxy for all standard maven repositories, including maven central.

 This repositories file is all that's required to use a proxy repository.
-These repositories will get included first in any sbt build, however you can add some addtiionaly configuration to force the use of the proxy repository instead of other configurations.
+These repositories will get included first in any sbt build, however you can add some additional configuration to force the use of the proxy repository instead of other configurations.

 #### Launcher Script